zaius/docs/docs/steps/getting-started.md

----
-lunr: true
-template: index.html
-title: steps / getting started
+# steps / getting started
-tags: a few tags for indexing
----

 You get started by getting started.